linaro-marketing/jumbo-jekyll-theme/_posts/2018-11-23-darknet-overview.md

     featured: true
 author: kyle
 category: Getting Started
-tags:
- - jekyll
- - note
- - theme
- - jumbo-jekyll-theme
- - Getting Started
+tags: [jekyll, note, theme, jumbo-jekyll-theme, Getting Started]
 ---

 # Darknet Overview

 "Darknet is an open source neural network framework written in C and CUDA.
 It is fast, easy to install, and supports CPU and GPU computation." - [pjreddie/darknet](https://pjreddie.com/darknet/)

 This blog post will describe the process of retraining Darknet, an object detection software, into a qunatized model using an open source autonomous vehicle dataset.

 Reasons this is necessary:

 1. A machine with limited resources generally struggles to run object detection, thus creating a qunatized model will increase efficiency on these systems such as a 96Boards platform.

 2. Autoware, a fully open source autonomous vehicle software stack, relies mainly on darknet for object detection; however, the detection for cars and signs relies mainly on the kitti dataset.
 The kitti dataset is not a dataset expressly  designated for Autonomous vehicles.

 By using a dataset which is specialised in autonomous vehicles, accuracy for tasks such as driving at night and in adverse conditions will increase tremendously.